predicatelabs/sol-contracts/scripts/README.md

 - Clear warnings when using test keys for development

 ### 🤖 **Auto-Registration**
-- `initialize-predicate-registry.ts` automatically registers all 3 test attestors
+- `initialize-predicate-registry.ts` automatically registers all 3 test attesters
-- Skips registration if attestors are already registered (idempotent)
+- Skips registration if attesters are already registered (idempotent)
 - Provides detailed registration summary

 ### 🛡️ **Safety Features**